 Patton

-According to Salmond, all matters and questions which come before a court of justice are of three kinds viz., matters and questions of law, matters and questions of judicial discretion and matters and questions of fact.
+According to Salmond, all matters and questions that come before a court of justice are of three kinds viz., matters and questions of law, matters and questions of judicial discretion, and matters and questions of fact.

 In the first case, it is the duty of the court to ascertain the law and decide the case accordingly.
-Next, In the second case, the court can exercise its own judgement and decide the dispute according to what it considers to be right, just, equitable or reasonable.
+Next, In the second case, the court can exercise its own judgment and decide the dispute according to what it considers to be right, just, equitable, or reasonable.

 In the third case, it is the duty of the court to weigh the evidence and then come to its conclusion.

 For instance, whether a child is under seven years of age or not, is a question of fact.
-And whether he can be tried for an offence, is a question of law.
+And whether he can be tried for an offense, is a question of law.

 Mixed Questions of Fact and Law: